 ‘Dad told me to call down’: Cork shop lists responses it doesn’t want to job ad

-A west Cork supermarket owner who is recruiting summer staff has received many applications after he posted a tongue-in-cheek advert warning that didn’t want to receive CVs from teenagers who were being forced to apply by their parents.
+A west Cork supermarket owner who is recruiting summer staff has received a number of applications after he posted a tongue-in-cheek advert warning that did not want to receive CVs from teenagers who were being forced to apply by their parents.

 Colm O’Sullivan of Sam’s Gala store in Dunmanway, Co Cork laid out exactly what he didn’t want from applicants.